YajuanLin/yajuanlin.github.io/people.md

 <img src="https://yajuanlin.github.io/assets/img/Bryce Earls profile.png" width="300" />

-- Madison Long (Undergrad Researcher) <mlong5@islander.tamucc.edu> <br /> I am a senior biology undergraduate student with a concentration in organismal biology.
+- Madison Long (Undergrad Researcher, LSAMP scholar) <mlong5@islander.tamucc.edu> <br /> I am a senior biology undergraduate student with a concentration in organismal biology.
 I am interested in plant genomics and ecology, microbial ecology, and conservation.
 I have a passion for teaching the sciences and I currently work as a general chemistry TA.
 Most of my spare time is spent in the gym or running.
 I also enjoy reading novels and listening to music on vinyl.

 <img src="https://yajuanlin.github.io/assets/img/MadisonLong.png" width="300" />

-- Anne Christabel Martin (Undergrad Research Intern) <christabelm2000@gmail.com> <br /> Christabel is a neuroscience major at the University of Texas at Austin, pursuing the pre-med track.
+- Anne Christabel Martin (Undergrad Summer Research Intern) <christabelm2000@gmail.com> <br /> Christabel is a neuroscience major at the University of Texas at Austin, pursuing the pre-med track.
 She is currently a summer research intern in our lab, working on cattle-associated microbiomes.
 With aspirations toward a career in cardiology or surgery, Christabel is eager to explore diverse research areas to understand how they can inform and enhance medical practice.
 Outside the lab, she enjoys rock climbing, exercising, and music.

 <img src="https://yajuanlin.github.io/assets/img/ChristabelMartin.png" width="300" />